The Beauty Inside (2015 film): International release

 The Beauty Inside pre-sold its distribution rights at the Cannes Film Market to 11 Asian countries, including Japan, Hong Kong, Macau, Taiwan, Singapore, Malaysia, Indonesia, Brunei and the Philippines.

 Well Go USA released the film theatrically on September 11, 2015, with a DVD and Blu-ray release set for February 2, 2016.

 Box office

-The Beauty Inside earned a total gross of $14,291,242 USD from 2,057,896 total admissions.
+The Beauty Inside earned a total gross of US$14,291,242 from 2,057,896 total admissions.
 There was a total of 646 screenings for the film.

 Critical response

 On the website Rotten Tomatoes, the film had an approval rating of 70% based on 10 reviews, with a weighted average of 5.7/10.
 Another media aggregator website, Metacritic, weighted the film with an average score of 48 out of 100, based on 5 critics.
-Katie Walsh from the Los Angeles Times writes, “It’s satisfying, charming and surprising - a film that keeps its supernatural elements grounded in reality, with the focus on the spirituality of true love.
+Katie Walsh from the Los Angeles Times writes, "It's satisfying, charming and surprising - a film that keeps its supernatural elements grounded in reality, with the focus on the spirituality of true love.